pantrypoints/sp/content/en/research/countries/china/xi/chapter-12b.md

 aspects has triggered people's historical reflection on the connotation and content of a good life, and also enriched the era standards of a good life from the ecological dimension.

-The Communist Party of China is a Marxist party that serves the people wholeheartedly, and everything it does is aimed at seeking and realizing the fundamental interests of the broadest masses of the people.
+The CCP is a Marxist party that serves the people wholeheartedly, and everything it does is aimed at seeking and realizing the fundamental interests of the broadest masses of the people.
 In the past, the party's economic development was to achieve a happy life for the masses of the people, and now protecting the ecological environment is also to realize a better life